 Connect to a cohort of fellow leaders to form lasting relationships.
 In addition to academic study, participants enjoy time together with all New York City has to offer.
 The group attends a number of social and cultural events including dinners, a private museum tour and a Broadway show.

 Balancing multiple roles and constituencies is an around-the-clock job for heads.
 The demands of running a school leave little time for much needed academic renewal and discussion and few chances for meaningful reflection and personal development.
 This unique opportunity to spend two weeks with fellow heads will allow you return to your school with solution-focused academic research, renewed vision, and revitalized passion for education and leadership.
 You owe it to yourself and your school to apply.

 Your Klingenstein experience begins with your application via the Teachers College Office of Admissions.
-The application for the 2023 cohort is now available and the deadline is May 1, 2022.
+Applications are closed for the 2023 cohort.

 Learn more about the Program requirements and the application process in the FAQ section.